Zoom (2015 film)

 Zoom is a 2015 live-action/animated comedy-drama film directed by Pedro Morelli and starring Gael García Bernal, Alison Pill, and Mariana Ximenes.
 It premiered at the 2015 Toronto International Film Festival.

 Plot

 The film is a multi-dimensional interface between comic book artist Emma Boyles (drawing Deacon's reality), novelist Michelle (writing Boyles' reality), and film director Edward Deacon (filming Michelle's reality).
 Each lives in a separate reality but authors a story about one of the others.

 Emma, working at a sex doll factory in Toronto, fantasizes about having larger breasts and undergoes augmentation surgery, only to regret her choice.

-Edward has a big Spanish penis that Emma makes small because of her frustration at not having the money to have her implants removed.
+When Michelle's novel plotting starts to become more implausible Emma and her friend Bob get drawn into a complicated world of drug deals and shootouts.